Mostafa-msp123/Automated-Attendance-System/Sprint Plan.md

   <img src="https://github.com/user-attachments/assets/a6678a71-22c6-4f18-a5c1-3dcc77ad3a74" alt="Attendance" width="400" height="auto"/>
 </div>

-Project: Automated Attendance System.
+## Project: Automated Attendance System.
+#### Requirements

 Sprint 1: Setting up the foundation.
-Sprint duration: 1 Week and 5 days.
+Sprint duration: 2 Week.
 Sprint goal:Establish the project's infrastructure and ensure that the right duration is chosen and the right data is collected.
+Sprint Deadline: 15-9-2024
+Sprint Requirements:
 Task 1: Project Setup,Collecting Data and gathering requirements.
 - priority: High
 - Outputs:Setting up the work environment, defining project requirements with the team and collecting data